moderndatacompany/dataos.info/docs/quick_guides/exploring_lens_on_metis/index.md

 ## Step 8: Exploring Assets

 This option allows you to explore all the logical tables and business views connected to the Lens.
-It helps you understand how data from different sources is integrated and utilized, and you can easily trace its path from physical tables to downstream derived business views.
+You can view the source physical table that the logical table is derived from and the business view created using that logical table.

 ![explore_assets_lens_option.png](/quick_guides/exploring_lens_on_metis/explore_assets_lens_option.png)